 My parents were in the Royal Air Force, so I moved to Aden (in what is now Yemen) when I was six months old, and lived in Germany from the age of 8 to 11.
 That seems to have led to an insatiable curiosity about the world.
 I met my wife on a rail tour of the Soviet Union.
 My tastes run mainly to cool and mountainous areas: Iceland, Ireland, Nepal, New Zealand, Patagonia, and the Antarctic, but I do not turn down the opportunity to go to Bermuda or Djibouti.

-Many of my pictures (of Antarctica, Arizona, Bermuda, Ethiopia, Ireland, Quebec and of native plants) are on Flickr.
+Many of my pictures (of Antarctica, Arizona, Bermuda, Ethiopia, Ireland, Quebec, Cuba, The Netherlands, and of native plants) are on Flickr.

 Environmentalist and Landowner:

 I can still remember being taught the word environment when I was about eight or nine years old.
 In High School I challenged a visiting professor who argued that as long as we build chimneys high enough, we can pollute as much as we like.
 I got the opportunity to put my beliefs into action when we purchased Oak Hills Farm, a 101 acre property south of Peterborough, Ontario.
 After much thought about the most responsible way to use this extraordinary opportunity, I created a three acre tall grass prairie, a 120-species arboretum, and planted about 5,000 native trees.
 I was on the board of the North American Native Plant Society for four years, and served is its Vice-President.